crystal-lang/crystal-book/docs/syntax_and_semantics/type_restrictions.md

 That is, `T` becomes the type that was effectively used to instantiate the method.

-A free variable can be used to extract the type parameter of a generic type within a type restriction:
+A free variable can be used to extract the type argument of a generic type within a type restriction:

 ```crystal
 def foo(x : Array(T)) forall T